- July 3, 2023

 What to Do If You’re Involved in An Accident Due to Someone’s Violating Rght-Of-Way Laws

-If you’re involved in an accident due to a right-of-way law violation, the proper response is like other types of auto accidents.
+If you’re involved in an accident due to a right-of-way law violation, the proper response is like other types of car accidents.
 You should contact local law enforcement, seek any needed medical attention, exchange insurance information with the other involved driver or drivers, and collect any documentation about the accident such as a police report.
 Also, be sure to contact your insurance company.
 If issues arise concerning your insurance company, other driver’s insurance companies, or any offers of compensation that are below what you are due, legal recourse is available to ensure you get what you are owed, and we are here to help.

 How to Avoid Right-of-Way Violations